uwhackweek/hackweeks-as-a-service/docs/training/technology/data-management.md

 #### GitHub Release artifacts

 Generally it is not advisable to store binary files in GitHub repositories.
-Event if you make small changes to a file, an entire new copy is saved in the revision history and the size of the repository will quickly get unwieldly.
+Event if you make small changes to a file, an entire new copy is saved in the revision history and the size of the repository will quickly get unwieldy.

 [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) are a feature of GitHub repositories that archive a snapshot of files in your repository *in addition to other auxiliary files*.
 According to official GitHub documentation: